 3. Bluetooth or not to Bluetooth

 That is the question.
 Although the technology has been around since the late 80s, Bluetooth didn’t hit mainstream technology until the last ten years.
-Now, it’s stranger when our devices don’t come with Bluetooth capability.
+Now, bluetooth speaker systems are standard and it’s stranger when our devices don’t come with Bluetooth capability.

 When it comes to speakers, audiophiles have mixed opinions.
 For some, the convenience overwrites all; for others, they notice a change in sound quality.
 Instead of telling you which one you should choose, here are the pros and cons to Bluetooth speakers—that way you can decide for yourself: